 The American Civil Liberties Union (ACLU), Gay & Lesbian Advocates & Defenders (GLAD), National Center for Lesbian Rights (NCLR), and attorney Mary Lou Boelcke filed a joint administrative challenge with the HHS on behalf of Denee Mallon.
 She is a MTF trangender individual who had been diagnosed with Gender Identity Disorder (GID).
-This term is now obsolete and has been replaced with "Gender Dysphoria."
+(That term is now obsolete and has been replaced with "Gender Dysphoria.")
 Although her physicians recommended sex reassignment surgery, she was denied Medicare funding for it.

 The ACLU reports that HHS' internal Departmental Appeals Board has now ruled that automatic denial of funding is unreasonable and contrary to contemporary science and medical standards of care.

 The ACLU, GLAD, and NCLR issued a joint statement in support of the decision:

 "This decision removes a threshold barrier to coverage for medical care for transgender people under Medicare.
 It is consistent with the consensus of the medical and scientific community that access to gender transition-related care is medically necessary for many people with gender dysphoria.
 The removal of the exclusion of coverage for surgical care for Medicare recipients means that individuals will not automatically have claims of coverage for gender transition-related surgeries denied.
 They should either get coverage or, at a minimum, receive an individualized review of the medical need for the specific procedure they seek, just like anyone seeking coverage for any other medical treatment."
 1

 Response from Culture News, a conservative Christian advocacy group arrived four days later.
 They commented: